In order to run an analysis in Fatlab, the following inputs are required:

 FE stress files are lists of stress components for each node in the model.
 A separate unit LC stress file must be generated for each load on the model (at least one).
 In case of a non-linear model, two or more FE stress files may be used.
 These files are used by Fatlab when calculating the stress-time histories through superposition.

 In ANSYS the FE stress files are generated by listing the nodal stress results for a unit load case by issuing

-fatlab.mac) to generate the unit stress files from ANSYS.
+PRNSOL,S. See script below to generate unit stress files from ANSYS.
 Note that it is not allowed to change the format of the export, since it is read in a fixed-column-width manner.

 ***** POST1 NODAL STRESS LISTING *****